datagrok-ai/public/help/collaborate/writing-docs/content-types.md

 users already understand the basic concepts involved but need to know technical details.

 Unlike topics, reference material may instruct users how to do something.
 However, stay tightly focused on the subject and avoid general explanations.
 Link to a topic that explains the concept instead.
+Use dry, simple language:

+* State the facts: _X is an example of y.
+W needs to be activated using z._
+* List commands, options, features, etc.: _Your options are: a,b,c, and d._
+* Use warning and provide limitations: _You must have privileges to access a.
+Never d.
+Don't use b unless c._

 Use tables and lists where relevant.

 Like with topics, reference material headings are usually nouns.